OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

     :align: center

-VMWare VM Templates and OpenNebula
+VMware VM Templates and OpenNebula
 --------------------------------------------------------------------------------

 In OpenNebula, Virtual Machines are deployed from VMware VM Templates that **must exist previously in vCenter and must be imported into OpenNebula**.
 There is a one-to-one relationship between each VMware VM Template and the equivalent OpenNebula VM Template.
 Users will then instantiate the OpenNebula VM Template and OpenNebula will create a Virtual Machine clone from the vCenter template.